lindaxeva/datablix/README.md

 Use only fictional, approved, or non-confidential information.

-Do not upload confidential stakeholder information, private communications, employer-provided files, or unapproved research records to the public application or repository.
+Do not upload confidential user information, private communications, employer-provided files, or unapproved research records to the public application or repository.